macvmio/curie/README.md

 ```sh
 codesign --sign - --entitlements "$WORKSPACE_PATH/../../../Resources/curie.entitlements" --force "$TARGET_BUILD_DIR/curie"
 ```
-    - This command will:
-        - Sign the app with the specified entitlement file (curie.entitlements).
-        - Apply the required com.apple.security.virtualization entitlement during the post-build phase.

 4. Save and Build:
     - Save the scheme changes and rebuild the project.
 The app should now have the necessary entitlement to run the virtual machine without errors.